-In recent years, global markets have been characterized by low interest rates, and there are indications that this low interest rate environment may persist for an extended period of time.
+In recent years, global markets have been characterized by low interest rates, which is expected to continue due to measures put in place by the ECB in response to the current crisis caused by the COVID-19 pandemic.
 During periods of low interest rates, interest rate spreads tend to tighten and the Group may be unable to lower its funding costs sufficiently to offset reduced income from lending at such rates.
 The Group's efforts to reduce its cost of deposits may be restricted by the prevalence of regulated savings products (such as livret Bleu/livret A passbook savings accounts and home savings plans) with interest rates set above current market levels.
 In addition, the issuance of new loans at low prevailing market interest rates could result in an overall decrease in the average interest rate of the Group's portfolio of loans, and therefore in its interest income, which could negatively impact the profitability of the Group's retail banking activities and its overall financial position.
 Furthermore, if market interest rates were to rise in the future, a portfolio featuring significant amounts of lower interest rate loans as a result of an extended period of low interest rates would be expected to decline in value.
 If the Group's hedging strategies are ineffective or provide only a partial hedge against such a change in value, the Group could incur losses.
 An environment of persistently low interest rates can also have the effect of flattening the yield curve in the market more generally, which could reduce the premiums generated by the Group from its funding activities and negatively affect its profitability and financial condition.
 A flattening yield curve can also influence financial institutions to engage in riskier activities in an effort to earn the desired level of returns, which can increase overall market risk and volatility.